top of page

 What are the requirements to get this initiative on the ballot?

 In order to meet the requirements and get on the November 2024 ballot, volunteers must gather and submit at least 26,705 individual signatures from registered Alaskan voters and at least 7% of the votes cast in the 2022 election for 30 of Alaska’s 40 house districts.
-Signatures must be turned in by January 16th, 2024.
+Signatures must be turned in by mid-September 2024.

 Who is funding this group?